zachdaniel/puppet-conf/README.md

 definitely be bugs with the setup script.
 I'd like to know them though, so let me know if you find any!

+This also assumes that its cloned into `~/conf` so you might need to do some work if you want to put it elsewhere.

 ## Setup: